HandBrake/HandBrake-docs/source/docs/en/1.7.0/help/community-support.markdown

 ## Community Forums

-The [HandBrake Community Forums](https://forum.handbrake.fr/) are available 24/7.
+The [Github Discussions](https://github.com/HandBrake/HandBrake/discussions) are available 24/7.
 Whether you have a support request or simply want to connect with other HandBrake users, this is the place.
 Registration is free.

-Please read and abide by our [Community Rules](https://forum.handbrake.fr/viewtopic.php?f=6&t=6702).
+Please read and abide by our [Code of Conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md).

-If you need help or have encountered an error while using HandBrake, first take a look at our [Support Forums](https://forum.handbrake.fr/viewforum.php?f=16) or [Search](https://forum.handbrake.fr/search.php) using some words related to your questions.
-Doing this saves everyone from repeating answers to common questions.
-If you still haven't found an answer, feel free to start a new support request.
-Make sure to read [How To Request Support](https://forum.handbrake.fr/viewtopic.php?f=6&t=31236) before posting.

 Developers and keen users may report bugs on HandBrake's [issue tracker on GitHub](https://github.com/HandBrake/HandBrake/issues).

 Please make sure to fill out all requested information, including an [Activity Log](activity-log.html).

 ## IRC discussion channels